davidmoten/xsd-forms/README.md

 xsd-forms
 =========

-You have a data model and you want to make a web form that submits structured data (XML/JSON).
+You want to make a web form that submits structured data (XML/JSON).

-*xsd-forms* does this for you based on an xml schema (XSD) that has been annotated with some presentation information.
+*xsd-forms* generates one for you based on an xml schema (XSD) that has been annotated with some presentation information.

-The form is javascript/html only and does not interact with a server for validation.
+The form is javascript/html only and performs all validation using javascript.

 This project is written in Scala with a small amount of Java.